belfortlabs/hello-fpga/README.md

 #### Trivium

-[The Trivium demo](/apps/trivium/README.md) contains the transciphering of triviuminto FHE.
+[The Trivium demo](/demos/trivium/README.md) contains the transciphering of trivium into FHE.
 Below you can find its execution command:

 ```bash
 # With FPGA acceleration